 If you’re (still) thinking this is the most irresponsible thing anyone has ever asked you to do, especially in the current climate, let us give you a very good reason, in the current climate, even in reflection of it, to do it anyway.
 The problem in our society is not conspiracy theorists making many more connections than actually exist; it’s most of the population making too few, and therefore feeling battered and beaten down by forces they don’t understand.
 They’re passive with respect to politics, but not the rest of the world around them.
 They’re no less angry than conspiracists are, they just lash out with less coherence and accuracy, at their spouses and partners, at their children, at random strangers, at themselves via the slow suicide of drugs and alcohol.

 And if you love them, as we do?
-Though the supersaturation of chaff we create may, if enough of us are generating it, cause them to fall from the sky, what conspiracy theories have in common, no matter what direction they point, will only be amplified, shaping political immune systems and responses just as different strains of influenza have through their shared essence, generating, to reiterate:
+Though the supersaturation of chaff we create together may, if enough of us are generating it, cause them to fall from the sky, what conspiracy theories have in common, no matter what direction they point, will only be amplified, shaping political immune systems and responses just as different strains of influenza have through their shared essence, thus generating, to reiterate:

-- More skepticism, less idolatry, reverence, or fear, towards those who accumulate wealth and power for their own sake
+- More skepticism, and less idolatry, reverence, or fear, towards those who accumulate wealth and power for their own sake

 - Greater belief that human agency is at work in the world, not just impersonal forces.